quintel/documentation/docs/main/outdoor-temperature.md

 As opposed to heating, the relationship between cooling and temperature is not linear.
 The ETM assumes the following relationship:

-cool_factor = 1.0 + 0.5669449x + 0.1598105x<sup>2</sup> + 0.0253755 x<sup>3</sup> + 0.00163210 x<sup>4</sup> (where x is the change in temperature in degrees C)
+<code>cool_factor = 1.0 + 0.5669449x + 0.1598105x<sup>2</sup> + 0.0253755x<sup>3</sup> + 0.00163210x<sup>4</sup></code> (where x is the change in temperature in degrees C)

 The useful demand for cooling is multiplied with this cool factor.

-This formula has been derived using a degree day approach.
+This formula has been derived using a degree day approach [source](http://en.wikipedia.org/wiki/Degree_day).
-To translate a temperature change into a change in useful demand, it is assumed that people will cool their homes when the outdoor temperature rises above 23 °C. The change in useful demand cooling is directly related to a change in degree-days [1](http://en.wikipedia.org/wiki/Degree_day).
+To translate a temperature change into a change in useful demand, it is assumed that people will cool their homes when the outdoor temperature rises above 23 °C. The change in useful demand cooling is directly related to a change in degree-days.
 Figure 1 below shows the temperature measurements in degrees centigrade.
 Also plotted are the threshold temperatures above which we assume cooling is required (circled area above the green line).

 ![](/img/docs/Degree_days_shaded.png)
 *Figure 1: Temperature curve in the Bilt for 2010*